Know the truth about Autism myths

 Anyone can be affected by ASD, it is a developmental disorder.
 You might be surprised by how autism has been researched, identified, and discussed.

 Millions of children are diagnosed with autism every year around the world.
 But diagnosis rates, symptoms, and treatment vary widely from person to person state to state, and country to country.
 And many experts believe some children are diagnosed too late or even not at all.
-These discrepancies really matter.
+These discrepancies matter.
 Children diagnosed late have more mental and social difficulties than coequals diagnosed early.

 And the above discrepancies lead to creating autism myths and misconceptions in people.
-People start assuming their own ideas since there is no fixed diagnosis, cause, or treatment.
+People start assuming their ideas since there is no fixed diagnosis, cause, or treatment.

 The Common Autism Myths and Misconceptions: